 Unfortunately, this only angered Taejong and he retaliated with a full out rebellion.
 Three brothers and one all out rebellion later, Taejong himself took to the throne to become king.

-In addition to creating a precursor to the modern Korean language and being featured in the game, Civilization V, Sejong the Great is considered to be the greatest figure in Korean history.
+In addition to creating a precursor to the modern Korean language and being featured in the game Civilization V, Sejong the Great is considered to be the greatest figure in Korean history and the most admired amongst Korean kings.
 Certainly his figure as a scholar and benevolent ruler puts him on a pedestal in the pantheon of human history.

 One group of Koreans who didn’t exactly bask in his benevolence were the Muslims.
 Since the Yuan dynasty, the Korean Muslim community in Korea enjoyed a special status and stipends.
 From their contributions to science to the introduction of distilling process, Islam has a rich history in Korea.